 Whether it was an overbuy for holiday baking, cocktail garnishes, or just a generous herb garden, you suddenly find yourself with a lot of mint.
 I’m going to show you how to dry mint in the microwave for a quick and easy method to save your leftover leaves!

-Dehydrating fresh mint is a great way to store it for later use in a variety of recipes.
-The microwave method is fast, almost foolproof, and your leaves stay green and, well, minty-looking.
+Dehydrating fresh mint is a great way to store your fresh herbs for later use in a variety of recipes.
+The microwave method is fast, almost foolproof, and your leaves stay green and, well, minty-looking!

 Not only does it prevent waste from having to toss spoiled fresh leaves, but dried mint makes a great alternative to phony extracts, so I really enjoy having it on hand for flavor!